estherchinda/estherchinda/README.md

-## Hi there 👋
+## Hello,

-My name is Esther Chinda, and I am a fullstack developer.
-- 🔭 I'm currently interning at @Olotu Square, a software technology company.
-- 💬 I'm mainly interested in creating exciting user interfaces and writing logic for whatever project I have at hand.

-Merry Christmas everyone!
+I'm Esther.
+I'm a frontend website developer from Port Harcourt, Nigeria.
+I'm currently interning [@OlotuSquareSolutions](https://github.com/olotusquare) as a frontend developer in with React JS.
+In my free time, I enjoy solving puzzles, watching tiktoks or seeing a good horror movie

 <!--
 **estherchinda/estherchinda** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.